superZ678/MG-HAD/README.md

 # News

-**2023.08.21**
+**2024.07.16**

-- We have uploaded annotation information for the validation set and a video demo of bounding box annotations for different interaction regions for review.
+- The paper Multi-Granularity Hand Action Detection has been accepted by ACM Multimedia (MM).
+We will release the dataset and related code soon.